jpmoormann/skibidy/README.md

 Takes no arguments

 **Methods**
-- `send(any $d, string $t)`
+- `send()`
-  - Returns a terminating response with a value.
-Takes any data type to return, and a string for the Content-Type.
+  - Returns a terminating response with a body.
+Takes any data type to return, a string for the Content-Type, and an optional integer for the HTTP response code.
-- `json(object $d)`
+- `json()`
-  - Returns a terminating JSON response with a value.
-Takes an object to return.
+  - Returns a terminating response with a JSON body.
+Takes an object to return, and an optional integer for the HTTP response code.
+- `file()`
+  - Returns a terminating response with an HTML body.
+Takes a file path string of which to return the contents, and an optional integer for the HTTP response code.
+- `status()`
+  - Returns a terminating response.
+Takes an optional integer for the HTTP response code.

 ## Examples
 See the `index.php` file for a simple example to help get started